 Ovid is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Ovid is a village of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Ovid who work in office and administrative support (12.92%), healthcare suport services (10.30%), and personal care services (8.13%).
+Overall, Ovid is a village of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Ovid who work in office and administrative support (10.62%), food service (8.69%), and sales jobs (7.86%).

-The per capita income in Ovid in 2010 was $18,506, which is lower middle income relative to Michigan and the nation.
-This equates to an annual income of $74,024 for a family of four.
+The per capita income in Ovid in 2018 was $21,566, which is lower middle income relative to Michigan and the nation.
+This equates to an annual income of $86,264 for a family of four.
 However, Ovid contains both very wealthy and poor people as well.

 The people who call Ovid home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ovid residents report their race to be White, followed by Native American.
-Important ancestries of people in Ovid include English, Irish, Polish, and French .
+Important ancestries of people in Ovid include German, Irish, English, Polish, and Italian.

 The most common language spoken in Ovid is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Polish and Spanish.